11 Types of Pianos (Vertical, Horizontal, Digital)

 5. Grand Piano

 The piano cover can be lifted, and the piano sits on three legs.
-Grand pianos are the best that acoustic pianos have to offer and are most commonly used for recording and a live performance by serious artists.
+Grand pianos are the best that acoustic pianos have to offer and are most commonly used for recording and live performances by serious artists.

 There are several different kinds of grand pianos, as they can vary in their size.
 They all have pretty much the same look, design, and characteristics, but differ in size and volume.